coddingtonbear/arduino-managed-serial-device/readme.md

    commands will still be executed.
 2. No guarantee is made that these will be executed sequentially.
-More commands could be queued and inserted between the above commands if another function queues a high-priority (`AsyncDuplex::Timing::NEXT`) command.
+More commands could be queued and inserted between the above commands if another function queues a high-priority (`ManagedSerialDevice::Timing::NEXT`) command.
 3. There are a limited number of independent queue slots (by default: 5, but this value can be adjusted by changing `COMMAND_QUEUE_SIZE`).